mayank1112/tvshows-viewer-app/README.md

-## Setup react client and nodejs server to run netflix(TV Show Viewer) App:
+## Setup react client and nodejs server to run TV Show Viewer App:

 In the project directory, you can run: